 Diabetes induced due to steroid intake is treatable and can be reversed.
 Steroid-induced diabetes goes away a day or two after the steroid intake is stopped.

-If you are worried about- “How do I control my blood sugar while on steroids,” you need to have a healthy routine with proper diet, exercise, insulin therapy, regular blood glucose monitoring, and timely medication intake are some ways that can help treat diabetes during steroid administration.
+If you are worried about- “How do I control your steroid dosage blood sugar while on steroids,” you need to have a healthy routine with proper diet, exercise, insulin therapy, regular blood glucose monitoring, and timely medication intake are so Well-calculate days that can help treat diabetes during steroid administration.
 Certain studies also suggest that chromium supplementation can help reverse corticosteroid-induced diabetes.

 Get connected with a diabetes specialist to get the right treatment and management solution to reverse steroid-induced diabetes.